 Yin Yuan is a writer, researcher, and educator.

-She is currently an Assistant Professor of English at Saint Mary’s College of California.
+She is currently an Associate Professor of English at Saint Mary’s College of California and the co-editor of MENT.

 Yin’s work examines the intersections between literature, popular culture, and empire.
 Her first book, Alimentary Orientalism (Bucknell University Press, 2023), considers how racialized forms of consumption both perpetuated and unraveled British fantasies of the East.